ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where `sk` is the HPKE secret key, and `server_role` is the role of the aggregator (`0x02` for the leader and `0x03` for the helper).
 The `OpenBase()` function is as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE configuration.
-If the leader supports multiple HPKE configurations with non-distinct configuration identifiers, it can use trial decryption with each configuration.
 If decryption fails, the aggregator marks the report share as invalid with the error `hpke_decrypt_error`.
 Otherwise, the aggregator outputs the resulting PlaintextInputShare `plaintext_input_share`.